Geometry and Local Recovery of Global Minima of Two-layer Neural Networks at Overparameterization: Preparing Lemmas and Propositions

-Inspired by the two lemmas above, we define type-I and type-II separating samples below.
-As we will see in Section \ref{Subsection Functional properties of R near Q*}, type-I separating samples give bounds to the Hessian of $R$ on $\Rmuzero$ and separates points in $Q^*$ whenever the weights $w_k$'s are determined.
-Type-II separating samples are stronger than type-I separating samples and we will show in Section 3 that they separate different branches (see Definition \ref{fragmentation/stratification of M^infty}) of $Q^*$ from $\Rmuzero$ in the sense that there is an open subset $U \siq \bR^{(d+1)m}$ with $U \cap \Rmuzero = U \cap Q^*$.
+Inspired by the lemma above, we define separating inputs below.
+As we will see in Section \ref{Section Loss landscape near Minfty}, separating inputs allows us to determine the rank of Hessian of $R$ on $\Rmuzero$, and thus help us study the geometry of $R$ (e.g., separation of branches, see also Definition \ref{fragmentation/stratification of M^infty} for a description of geometry of branches) near its perfect global minima $Q^*$.
 This in turn guarantees that locally any gradient flow finds a solution with zero generalization error.
-We will prove this in Section \ref{Section Dynamics of GF near Minfty}.
+We will prove this in Section \ref{Section Dynamics of gradient flow near Minfty}.